| Munafo's Marriage Initiation Ritual |

 [_] Prepare index cards for the archetypes to use, and have them ready before the rehearsal event.
 Each should have the spoken line that they speak, and instructions for when and how they enter (see below).
 It may help to have two copies of each card, and leave the second copy in the person's position (where they will be sitting or standing during the ceremony) so they don't have to worry about losing their card.

 [_] At the rehearsal event, decide which people will be each archetype.
 I suggest letting the women have a little discussion amongst themselves to do this, and likewise for the men.
-They may want your input, that's find, but it's also nice to let them each choose one they identify with well.
+They may want your input, that's fine, but it's also nice to let them each choose one they identify with well.

 Physical Setup